Purchase price does not equal total cost

 Lubrication intervals

-Transmission mineral oil should be changed after 10,000-15,000 operating hours or every two years at the latest - regardless of the operating time.
-Synthetic gear oils (PAO, PAG) last up to 30,000 hours and reduce maintenance costs despite their higher cost price.
+Transmission mineral oil should be changed after 10,000–15,000 operating hours or every two years at the latest — regardless of operating duration.
+Synthetic gear oils (PAO, PAG) last up to 30,000 hours and reduce maintenance costs despite their higher unit price.
 For a complete method of calculating intervals, see the guide to Set lubrication intervals correctly.

 Bearing replacement after L10 service life